MapsPeople/docs/src/content/getting-started/web/map.md

 </mi-tab-panel>
 </mi-tabs>

-You should now see a Google Maps map with MapsIndoors data loaded on top.
+You should now see a map from your chosen provider with MapsIndoors data loaded on top.

 ## Show a Floor Selector